 Few of us feel like cooking when we are down, so pizzas and takeaways might seem like a good meal option following a breakup.
 However, while the odd slice of pizza is unlikely to do you any harm, making pizza a regular part of your diet is likely to take its toll on your health, mood and appearance.

 Fortunately, pizza is a "junk food" that actually has many healthy elements when done right, so next time you are tempted by a pizza, try forcing yourself out in the kitchen to prepare a healthy version instead.
 To make a healthier pizza, try replacing the dough with some wholegrain ciabatta or pitta bread, and pile on the veg.
 While it is also wise to go easy on the mozzarella, a bit of cheese could actually do you good due to its high levels of tryptophan ; an amino acid which boosts serotonin.

 Cakes and cookies

 If cakes and cookies are your weakness, it may be worth switching to some lower fat alternatives to help you stay in shape while braving your breakup.
 To replace the cookies, opt for some chocolate or caramel flavoured rice or corn cakes, which are lower in fat, calories and cholesterol.
 Alternatively, try some dried fruit oatcakes, or a healthy fruit and seed bar.

-If you are craving something sweet but slightly more stodgy, try replacing cakes with hot-cross buns or sweet bagels, which are lower in fat than cake (so long as you go easy on the margarine!) and also have a higher nutritional value.
-Alternatively, try some pure fruit spread on toast for an easy, healthy and comforting sweet snack.
+If you are craving something sweet but slightly more stodgy, try replacing cakes with hot-cross buns, malt loaf or sweet bagels, which are lower in fat than cake (so long as you go easy on the margarine!) and also have a higher nutritional value.
+Alternatively, try some pure fruit spread on toast or crumpets for an easy, healthy and comforting sweet snack.